-Grouping critical logic to avoid crossing SLR or I/O columns can help improve the critical path of a design.
-The following figure shows two examples of a large FIFO implemented with 29 FIFO36E2 primitives.
-The critical path is from the WRRSTBUSY pin of every FIFO36E2 in the group through 5 LUTs to the WREN pin of every FIFO36E2 in the group.
+Grouping critical logic to avoid crossing SLRs can help improve the critical path of a design.
+The following figure shows two examples of a large block RAM implemented with 512 RAMB36E5 primitives.
+The critical path is from a flip-flop to the ADDRARDADD* pin of every RAMB36E5 in the group.

 - On the left, the example shows that the placer was unable to find the most optimal placement of the path, because block RAM utilization was high.
-FIFO36E2 primitives are marked in red.
+RAMB36E5 primitives are marked in pink.

-- On the right, the example shows that the placer was able to meet timing, because the FIFO36E2 blocks were grouped in a rectangle that avoided the configuration column crossing.
-FIFO36E2 primitives are marked in green.
+- On the right, the example shows that the placer was able to meet timing, because the RAMB36E5 blocks were grouped together.
+RAMB36E5 primitives are marked in light blue.